Seiko Matsuda: 2009–2014

-On 5 August 2009, Sony re-released 16 of Matsuda's early albums under the Blu-spec CD format.
+In August 2009 her previous label Sony re-released 16 of Matsuda's early albums under the Blu-spec CD format.
 Thirteen of these entered the Oricon Top 100 Album Chart at the same time, surpassing the record set by Hibari Misora (12 albums) and making her the first female artist to do so.
+In November 2009, she released her fortieth-fifth home-video release, which includes footage from the live tour held on the same year.